-Problems associated with using the same physical disks for both redundant and nonredundant virtual disks
+Problems associated with using the same physical disks for both redundant and nonredundant virtual disks i NOTE: SAS controllers do not allow you to create redundant and nonredundant virtual disks on the same set of physical disks.

 When creating virtual disks, you should avoid using the same physical disks for both redundant and nonredundant virtual disks.
 This applies to all controllers.
 Using the same physical disks for both redundant and nonredundant virtual disks can result in unexpected behavior including data loss.